matte-schwartz/steamos-devkit/README.md

 - `choco install 7zip`

-Install Python 3.10:
+Install Python 3.11:

-# These options install into c:\Python310 for all users
-- `choco install python --version 3.10.7 --params "'/qn /norestart ALLUSERS=1 TARGETDIR=c:\Python310'"`
+- `choco install python --version 3.11.3 --params "'/qn /norestart ALLUSERS=1 TARGETDIR=c:\Python311'"`

-Python will install to C:\Python30.
+Python will install to C:\Python31 for all users.
 Restart the shell to pickup it up.

 Run the following: